telerik/winforms-docs/diagram/features/pan-and-zoom.md

     * a Point value which indicates the coordinates of the point that should be used as a center of the zoom operation.
 Please note that if you decide to use this parameter, then you have to make sure the coordinates you provide are in the context of the current view port.

->note Please note that both of the parameters described above are optional.
+>tip Please note that both of the parameters described above are optional.
 >

 {{source=..\SamplesCS\Diagram\DiagramPanZoom.cs region=ZoomIn}}